-A well-designed seismic network is pre-requisite for high-resolution data acquisition, real-time seismic monitoring and analysis of induced seismicity (e.g. Bohnhoff et al., 2018).
-Subsequent feeding of seismic data into a traffic-light-system (TLS) may substantially contribute to mitigate the associated seismic hazard and risk.
+A well-designed seismic network is a prerequisite for high-resolution data acquisition, real-time seismic monitoring, and analysis of induced seismicity (e.g., Bohnhoff et al., 2018).
+Subsequent feeding of seismic data into a trafficlight system (TLS) may substantially contribute to mitigating the associated seismic hazard and risk.
 A successful and safe approach to stimulation of the world's deepest EGS in the metropolitan area of Helsinki was recently presented by Kwiatek et al. (2019).
-Over 49 days in summer 2018, the St1 Deep Heat Company injected more than $18,000 \text{ m}^3$ of water at 6.1 km depth.
-A M 2.1 red alert threshold of the TLS defined by the local authorities was successfully avoided by a careful adjustment of the hydraulic energy input in response to real-time monitoring of the spatio-temporal evolution of seismicity.
-The largest seismic event was confined to a moment magnitude of $M_W$ 1.9 (Ader et al., 2019; Kwiatek et al., 2019).
+Over 49 d in summer 2018, the St1 Deep Heat Company injected more than 18 000 m of water at 6.1 km of depth.
+An M 2.1 red alert threshold of the TLS defined by the local authorities was successfully avoided by a careful adjustment of the hydraulic energy input in response to real-time monitoring of the spatiotemporal evolution of seismicity.
+The largest seismic event was confined to a moment magnitude of $M{\rm w}$ 1.9 (Ader et al., 2019; Kwiatek et al., 2019).

-High quality state-of-the art analysis of induced seismic waveform data is crucial for a detailed reservoir characterization (Kwiatek et al., 2013).
-High precision locations of hypocenters are typically obtained by applying relocation techniques such as the double-difference method (Waldhauser and Ellsworth, 2000).
-Using relocated data, a precise spatio-temporal evolution of induced seismicity can be tracked providing insight in fluid migration pathways in the reservoir (e.g. Kwiatek et al., 2015; Diehl et al., 2017).
+High-quality state-of-the art analysis of induced seismic waveform data is crucial for a detailed reservoir characterization (Kwiatek et al., 2013).
+High-precision locations of hypocenters are typically obtained by applying relocation techniques such as the double-difference method (Waldhauser and Ellsworth, 2000).
+Using relocated data, a precise spatiotemporal evolution of induced seismicity can be tracked, providing insight into fluid migration pathways in the reservoir (e.g., Kwiatek et al., 2015; Diehl et al., 2017).
 In addition, seismic source parameters such as seismic moment and source size provide crucial insights into the fracture network geometry.